-Thyme has a long history as a culinary herb, with its use in cooking dating back to ancient Greece.
+Common thyme (Thymus vulgaris) has a long history as a culinary herb, with its use in cooking dating back to ancient Greece.
 It’s a versatile herb that can be used in a variety of dishes, from soups and stews to poultry and vegetables.

 What does thyme taste like?

-What to cook with thyme (flavor pairings)
+What does thyme go with (flavor pairings)

 Thyme is a versatile herb that can be used to add flavor to a variety of dishes.
 It has a subtle, yet distinct flavor that can enhance the taste of many foods.